-8.3.3.12 Bit[18] - sign
+8.3.3.12 Bit[18] - sign / encrypt

-When this attribute is SET, the private portion of this key may be used to sign a digest.
-If restricted is SET, then the key may only be used to sign a digest that was computed by the TPM.
-A restricted signing key may be used to sign a TPM-generated digest.
-If a structure is generated by the TPM, it will begin with TPM\GENERATED\VALUE and the TPM may sign the digest of that structure.
-If the data is externally supplied and has TPM\GENERATED\VALUE as its first octets, then the TPM will not sign a digest of that data with a restricted signing key.
+When SET, the private portion of this key may be used to sign a digest if the key is an asymetric key or to encrypt a block of data if the key is a symmetric key.
+If restricted is SET, then the asymmetric key may only be used to sign a digest that was computed by the TPM.
+A restricted symmetric key may only be used to encrypt a data block.
+If a structure is generated by the TPM, it will begin with TPM_GENERATED_VALUE and the TPM may sign the digest of that structure.
+If the data is externally supplied and has TPM_GENERATED_VALUE as its first octets, then the TPM will not sign a digest of that data with a restricted signing key.

-If restricted is CLEAR, then the key may be used to sign any digest, whether generated by the TPM or externally provided.
+If restricted is CLEAR, then the key may be used to sign any digest or encrypt any data block, whether generated by the TPM or externally provided.